By Shreya Gopal

 When I went back to school the next day, I said to my friend, “No matter how much you try to make someone joyous, you tend to hurt them in the end, and that’s the biggest paradox in the irony of our lives.
 You have to disconnect from those with whom you no longer share contentment, avoid those circumstances where you had to wear a mask all day, ignore those perspectives that are no longer yours and dwell in the reality of peace and for that, we have to ‘Let go a few things.’
 You are right buddy, Thank you!”.

 Edited by: Adith Gauthaman

-A modern writer/freelancer who holds her pen to pen down her perceptions, a mike to voice out her socialistic thoughts, dance to express her expressions, and her passion to seek and travel more for discovering the unknown.
+Shreya is a modern writer/freelancer who holds her pen to pen down her perceptions, a mic to voice out her socialistic thoughts, dances to express her expressions, and her passion to seek and travel more for discovering the unknown.

 See the social media links below to know more about the author.